-Heidi, who has lived at Elmbridge Manor for one year, added that it was good to have such a range of options, but also being able to choose what activities to partake in quite easily because everything was so close.
+Heidi, added that it’s good to have such a range of options, but also being able to choose what activities to partake in quite easily because everything is so close.

 “It’s also nice for my family to know I am occupied.
 They are busy and have their own lives, so it’s reassuring for them to know I am keeping active and have my own interests.”